fbpx Skip to main content

 It’s a short rest period for the musicians and conductor; they’ll need a break to re-charge their batteries for the second half!
 It’s also a nice break for you to use the facilities, enjoy a drink or a snack at the lobby concession.

-Orchestra Lumos Donors of $1,500 or more, have exclusive access to the Luminary Lounge in the Founder’s Room during intermission on both Saturdays and Sundays for wine and light refreshments.
+For Palace Series concerts, Orchestra Lumos Donors of $1,500 or more, have exclusive access to the Luminary Lounge in the Founder’s Room during intermission on both Saturdays and Sundays for wine and light refreshments.

 Can I bring my kids?